justinpyron/presidents-rag/README.md

 ### Models
 1. A model to create vector embeddings of documents and questions.
 I use an [SBERT Sentence Transformer](https://sbert.net/docs/sentence_transformer/usage/usage.html).
 2. A model to compute similarity between a query and context document (a "re-ranker").
 I use an [SBERT Cross Encoder](https://sbert.net/docs/cross_encoder/usage/usage.html).
 3. A generative chatbot to answer context-enriched queries.
-I use [OpenAI's gpt-4o-mini](https://platform.openai.com/docs/models#gpt-4o-mini).
+I use OpenAI models.

 ### Workflow
 In simple terms, the RAG system transforms a user's query into a prompt enriched with context from the knowledge base.